Online Multiplayer Games Your Friends Will Play With You

 Rainbow Six Siege started out as a troubled game with the “Ubisoft” problem that plagued their releases several years ago.
 What is the “Ubisoft” problem you ask?
 They would show off a super slick, incredibly polished trailer that people would get excited over.
 But when the game released, the game would look and in some cases play nothing like what the trailer shows.

-The game would start out on wobbly legs and the criticisms leveled at the game such as the bugs, balance issues were justified.
+The game would start out on wobbly legs and the criticisms leveled at the game such as the bugs and balance issues were justified.

 Similar to the Division 1 however, Ubisoft stoically made frequent updates and contrary to the trend where most games lose their player base over the months after launch, Rainbow Six Siege actually had its player base increase year after year.